SAP-archive/hcp-portal-service-for-pcm/README.md

 *	Portal Service enabled from the HCP account cockpit, Services tab
 *	SAP Cloud Identity (SCI) tenant
 *	SAP Cloud for Customer (C4C) tenant
-*	In C4C, Partner Program Management project scope is enabled [https://blogs.sap.com/2015/09/26/cloud-for-customer-specific-configurations-for-partner-channel-management/]
+*	In C4C, Partner Program Management project scope is enabled.
+[For more information, read this blog:](https://blogs.sap.com/2015/09/26/cloud-for-customer-specific-configurations-for-partner-channel-management/)
 *	In C4C, Deal Registration is also selected if needed.
 *	Maintain the Business Roles in the Business Configuration
 *	Users: